What is Osteoporosis?

 There are several causes of osteoporosis.
 Some risk factors are modifiable, but other factors are completely unavoidable.
 The body absorbs your bones’ old tissues and continually generates new ones to maintain the bone’s strength, density, and integrity.

-The bone density peaks when you reach your late 20s, and then the bone starts to weaken at around 35 years old.
+Your bone density peaks when you reach your late 20s, and then the bone starts to weaken at around 35 years old.
 As you grow older, the bone breaks down faster and rebuilds slower.
-It is during this stage that a person may develop osteoporosis.
+It is during this stage that you may develop osteoporosis.

 Osteoporosis can affect both males and females, but it is most likely to affect women after menopause because of the drop in estrogen levels.
-These hormones normally help prevent the development of osteoporosis.
+These hormones usually help prevent the development of osteoporosis.

 Osteoporosis Risk Factors

 You will likely develop osteoporosis if you have any of these risk factors:

 - The risk of developing osteoporosis increases after you’ve reached your mid-30s and after menopause.